-Home » Rocks » Igneous and Volcanic Rock Features
+Home » Rocks » Igneous Rocks and Volcanic Landforms

 Although all igneous rocks form from the solidification of molten material, they can have very different appearances and characteristics depending upon the composition of the original material and where exactly it cooled.
-Additional information about the many igneous and volcanic features shown in this diagram can be found below.
+Additional information about the igneous rock and volcanic landforms shown in this diagram can be found below.

 Igneous rocks form from the solidification of once-molten rock material.
 When this mushy melt is found underground penetrating other rocks, it's called magma, and the solidified rock is termed intrusive.
 By contrast, molten material that has erupted onto the Earth's surface is named lava, which cools into what geologists call extrusive (or volcanic) rocks.